MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 2. Add `@microsoft/teamsfx` package to `package.json`.
 The package provides support for the common API authentication methods.

 3. Add environment variables to `.env.teamsfx.local`.
 These are the configurations for the selected authentication type.
-The generated code reads values from these environment variables.
+The generated code reads values from the environment variables.

 ## Test API connection in local environment